PBearson/Get-Started-With-ESP32-OTA/README.md

 To specify the app version, run ```idf.py menuconfig``` and enable the option **Application Manager -> Get the project version from Kconfig**.
 Now a new option appears that says **Project version**, which is set to 1 by default.
 Leave it as is.
 Exit the config menu and make sure to save your changes.
 Re-run the build command ```idf.py build``` to incorporate these changes into the firmware.
 Copy this to the server directory by running ```cp build/hello-world.bin ../server/hello-world-unversioned.bin```.

+Optionally, you can run this firmware now to confirm that the app detects the version.
+Run ```idf.py flash monitor``` to upload the firmware and monitor the console output from the device.
+In the bootloader log, you should see the version detection, as shown below:

 ![Hello World Version 1](hello-world-version-1.png)

 ### App Version 2 / Security Version 1